joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 `[Random Generated Values]` is good since it does not generated a single problem for us.

-In conclusion: it is highly suggested to use other text viewer to view result incase the generated arrays are unreadable or in Chinese Characters.
+`In conclusion:` It is highly suggested to use other text viewer to view result incase the generated arrays are unreadable or in Chinese Characters.

 <br>